 Lesson Plan - Get It!

-According to 50 Simple Things You Can Do to Save the Earth, the average person in the United States uses about 190 pounds of plastic every year.
+According to 50 Simple Things You Can Do to Save the Earth by Earthworks Group, the average person in the United States uses about 190 pounds of plastic every year.
 Answer the four questions below (You can complete this assignment after completing the lesson):

 - What are two reciprocal conversion factors that involve pounds and ounces?